-The National Environment Management: Protected Areas Act (No. 57 of 2003) (NEM:PAA)
+The National Environment Management: Protected Areas Act (No. 57 of 2003) (NEM: PAA)

-Most breeding colonies of African Penguins in South Africa are protected in terms of this Act as they are on areas which have been proclaimed Provincial Nature Reserves or National Parks.
-NEM:PAA acknowledges any previous declaration in terms of the conservation ordinance, forestry legislation and

-National Parks Act (No. 57 of 1976) and as such, considers those areas protected under NEM:PAA.
+Most breeding colonies of African Penguins in South Africa are protected in terms of this Act as they are in areas which have been proclaimed as Provincial Nature Reserves or National Parks.
+NEM:PAA acknowledges any previous proclamation in terms of provincial conservation acts/ ordinances, forestry legislation and the National Parks Act (No. 57 of 1976) and as such, considers those areas protected under NEM:PAA.
 This act is specific in the manner in which these areas need to be managed.
 With the exception of the colony at Betty's Bay (Stony Point) and Robben Island, all areas containing African Penguin breeding colonies are protected under this Act.
-Furthermore, Section 39 states that when a protected area management plan is being prepared by the managing authority, the authority concerned must consult with municipalities, other organs of state, local communities and other affected parties which have an interest in the protected area.
+Furthermore, Section 39 states that when a protected area management plan is being prepared by the management authority, the authority concerned must consult with municipalities, other organs of state, local communities and other affected parties which have an interest in the protected area.
 This gives all those interested in African Penguin conservation the opportunity to be part of the management planning process for the relevant protected areas.
-Table 1 lists the protected areas that contain breeding colonies of African Penguins and the relevant managing authority responsible for their management.
+Table 1 lists the protected areas that contain breeding colonies of African Penguins and the relevant management authorities and organisations responsible for their management.

-Table 1: The Managing Authorities of African Penguin Colonies in South Africa
+Table 1: The Management authorities a and organisations managing African Penguin Colonies i n South Africa

-COLONY MANAGING AUTHORITY
+COLONY MANAGEMENT AUTHORITIES AND ORGANISATIONS

 Lambert's Bay Penguin Island CapeNature

 Malgas Island SANParks

 Marcus Island SANParks

 Jutten Island SANParks

 Vondeling Island CapeNature

 Dassen Island CapeNature

 Robben Island Robben Island Museum (Department of Arts and Culture)

 Boulders SANParks

 False Bay - Seal Island CapeNature

 Stony Point Overstrand Municipality

 Dyer Island CapeNature

 Geyser Island CapeNature

 De Hoop Marine Reserve CapeNature

 Jahleel Island SANParks

 Brenton Island SANParks

 St Croix Island SANParks

 Seal Island - Algoa Bay SANParks

 Stag Island SANParks

 Bird Island - Algoa Bay SANParks